-The golf setup is one of the key fundamentals for hitting the golf ball with greater consistency and accuracy.
-Proper setup positioning takes into account feet, hip and shoulder alignment as well as the location of the ball within your stance.
+The golf setup is one of the critical fundamentals for hitting the golf ball with greater consistency and accuracy.
+Proper setup positioning takes into account feet, hip, and shoulder alignment, as well as the location of the ball within your stance.
 Elixir’s golf alignment training aids can help you learn and reinforce the perfect setup position.

 The rods come with pointed ends (and protective caps) to enable golfers to push the rods into the ground to practice swing plane drills.
 Some buyers have commented that the points are not truly sharp and thus make sticking them into the ground difficult.
 The picture to the right will give you an accurate perspective of the tips of the rods.
-The rods do have pointed ends which should be sufficient except if you are trying to push through true hardpan.
+The points should be sufficient except if you are trying to push through true hardpan.